 How do I obtain Official credits?

-Field Hockey BC will provide a letter of verification for you to present to your school counselor.
-You are responsible for providing documentation to FHBC that shows how many hours you have officiated (e.g. a letter from the league you officiate in, stating how many games you have umpired).
+Field Hockey BC will provide a letter of confirmation to present to your school counselor.
+You are responsible for providing documentation to FHBC which provides the number of hours you officiated (e.g. a letter from the league you officiate in, stating how many games you umpired).

 Coach 11 (2 credits)